A possible explanation of dark matter and dark energy involving a vector torsion field: Introduction

 The relativistic model we introduce here has no adjustable parameters and incorporates a torsion vector field.
 It is perhaps the simplest gravitational model involving torsion, yet we believe it may explain the dark energy and dark mass in the universe.
 If simplicity of the underlying equations is to be a guiding principle in physics, then these equations surely meet that principle.
 Of course, our equations still need be compatible with both existing and future experimental observations, both qualitatively and quantitatively, and this remains to be seen.
 It is to be emphasized that our equations govern the curvature of empty space and do not fully determine the interaction between matter and the curvature.
 We believe the simpler problem of obtaining the equations for empty space should be addressed first, as a stepping stone towards a more general theory where matter is included.
-The main demands that drive our formulation of the equations are \begin{itemize} \item That the new equations should be as simple as possible, involving as few assumptions as possible \item That, correspondingly, the new equations should be linear constraints on the curvature tensor. \item That, clearly, the number of unknowns in the torsion field and in the metric, modulo coordinate transformations, should be equal to the number of independent scalar constraints imposed by the new equations. \item That any solution to Einstein's equations, in empty space, be also a solution to the new equations. \end{itemize} It may be argued that these should not be assumed apriori, but that convincing physical arguments should be presented as well.
+The main demands that drive our formulation of the equations are: \begin{itemize} \item That the new equations should be as simple as possible, involving as few assumptions as possible \item That, correspondingly, the new equations should be linear constraints on the curvature tensor. \item That, clearly, the number of unknowns in the torsion field and in the metric, modulo coordinate transformations, should be equal to the number of independent scalar constraints imposed by the new equations. \item That any solution to Einstein's equations be also a solution to the new equations. \end{itemize} It may be argued that these should not be assumed apriori, but that convincing physical arguments should be presented as well.
 On the other hand, Einstein's equations for empty space can be obtained from the first three of these requirements without any necessity to introduce physical considerations.
-Physics is needed to determine the interaction of matter and curvature, and to establish that small test particles follow geodesics.
-As we do not consider the full interaction of matter and curvature we cannot claim that small test particles will still follow geodesics: that would be a natural demand to be required of a more general theory.
+Only when matter is present is physics needed to determine the full Einstein equations, as embodied in the constraints that the equations reduce to Newton's gravitational equations when the space-time curvature is small and that small test particles follow geodesics.
+Since we do not consider the full interaction of matter and curvature we cannot claim that small test particles will still follow geodesics: that would be a natural demand to be required of a more general theory.